 However, the board should also be concerned if it received too many escalations - this could be a sign that the three lines of defense are not working together harmoniously, or perhaps that key decision-makers in the organization are not receiving the risk and performance information that they need in a timely fashion.
-It could also be a sign that the organization does not have strong "playbooks" in place, to engage with in the event of a risk event or a performance failure - such as a good disaster recovery approach.
+It could also be a sign that the organization does not have strong "playbooks" in place to reference in the event of a risk event or a performance failure - such as a good disaster recovery approach.
+Risk appetite can be defined as "the amount and type of risk that an organization is willing to take in order to meet their strategic objectives."
+The COSO Enterprise Risk Framework, defines risk appetite as "the amount of risk an entity is willing to accept in pursuit of value."

-Issues resolved quickly/effectively
+) Issues resolved quickly/effectively

 A key measure of how well all three lines of defense are working together is how quickly and effectively issues are resolved.
-A primary enabler of effective third party risk and performance management is that all three lines of defense are working with the same set of information - from a single source of truth.
+A primary enabler of effective third-party risk and performance management is that all three lines of defense are working with the same set of information - from a single source of truth.
 By having a single source of truth about the issues the organization is facing, it's quicker and easier for stakeholders from different functions to agree on the nature of the challenge they are facing, identify potential causes, and agree on corrective actions.

-It's also important to have the right subject matter experts on staff, or accessible to the organization.
+It's also important to have the right subject matter experts on staff or accessible to the organization.
 These are the individuals who can provide key information and insights to the business about a particular challenge.

-Lastly, it's essential to have the right organizational structure, culture and compensation plan in place - to make sure that collaborative problem-solving for third party challenges is incentivized, and "buck-passing" is actively discouraged.
+Lastly, it's essential to have the right organizational structure, culture, and compensation plan in place - to make sure that collaborative problem-solving for third-party challenges is incentivized and "buck-passing" is actively discouraged.